VeerpalBrar/VeerpalBrar.github.io/_posts/2016-06-16-google-extensions.md

 ---
-published: false
 layout: post
+title: Google Extensions : Using Variables as Object Keys
 date: 16 June 2016
+published: true
 ---
-### Using varaibles as Object keys
+### Using variables as Object keys

 Recently, I just finished creating my first google chrome extension, called SafetyTab.
 Now, google chrome extensions are relatively simple to create, as long as you know some HTML, CSS, and JavaScript (including asynchronous JavaScript).